d2l-ai/d2l-en/chapter_natural-language-processing/word2vec-dataset.md

 compare_counts('join')
 ```

-Lastly, we map each token into an index to construct the corpus.
+Last, we map each token into an index to construct the corpus.

 ```{.python .input  n=8}
 corpus = [vocab[line] for line in subsampled]